 - “(Name of deceased) will remain in our hearts forever.
 May you be comforted by the outpouring of love and support.”

 - “This must be a very difficult time for you.
-I am up late if you need someone to talk to at night.
+I’m always here if you need someone to talk to.
 Sent with love and remembrance.”

-“Words fall short of expressing my sorrow for your loss.
-I am deeply sorry to hear about the passing of (name of deceased.)”
+- “Words fall short of expressing my sorrow for your loss.
+I am deeply sorry to hear about the passing of (name).”

 - “I can’t imagine the sadness you must be feeling from your loss.
 May the love of those around you help you through the days ahead.”

-We are all aware of the tiny little card that comes clipped to a beautiful bouquet of flowers.
+If you’d like to send a bouquet of flowers instead of a sympathy card or sympathy gift, you can still add a sweet message to the card that comes on the bouquet.
 When sending a funeral flower bouquet, here are some ideas to look to concerning what exactly to say.
-Short and sweet is the best way to share your emotions on the tiny blank space this small sympathy card provides.
+Short and sweet is the best way to share your emotions on the tiny blank space the small sympathy card provides.

 - “Please know our loving thoughts embrace you.”